This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 These salted nut roll bars are the perfect dessert for peanut butter lovers.
-They are chewy, crunchy and full of peanut flavor.
-They start with a peanut butter cookie base topped with melted peanut butter chips, marshmallows and peanut butter krispie treats and peanuts.
-You’re going to love these bars!
+They start with a peanut butter cookie base topped with melted peanut butter chips, marshmallows, Krispie treats, and peanuts.

 – Poppycock